ungoldman/burger-week-challenge-2014/README.md

 1. Eat All 19 Unique Burgers on the list
 1. Document your eatings to provide evidence of challenge completion
-1. Bring a witness for companionship
+1. You must finish every burger
+1. No barfing
 1. Complete the challenge before closing time on Sunday, August 17th
-1. The challenge begins Monday, August 11th

 Can it be done?
 Should it be?
 Will you join me in this impossible dream?

 ![](http://aht.seriouseats.com/images/2011/08/20110824-pusheen-burger.gif)

+The challenge begins Monday, August 11th.
+We suggest bringing a witness for authenticity and companionship.

 ## Contributors